-Xianhu addressed the Buddha, saying: "World-Honored One, although sentient beings know that consciousness exists, it is like a treasure concealed within a casket, neither manifest nor known.
-World-Honored One, we do not know what form this consciousness takes, nor why it is called consciousness.
-When sentient beings die, their limbs thrash involuntarily, the appearance of their eyes changes, and they lose control.
-Their faculties perish, the great elements disperse, and the consciousness departs from the body.
+Xianhu addressed the Buddha, saying: "World-Honored One, although sentient beings know consciousness exists, it is like a treasure locked within a box—unmanifested and unknown.
+World-Honored One, not knowing this consciousness, what form does it take?
+Why is it called consciousness?
+When sentient beings die, their hands and feet thrash about, their eyes change color, and they lose self-control.
+Their faculties perish, the elements disperse, and consciousness departs from the body.
 Where does it go?
 What is its intrinsic nature?
-What form or characteristic does it have?
-How does it abandon this body and receive another body?"
+What appearance does it have?
+How does it abandon this body and receive another?"

 Bodhisattva Xianhu asked the Buddha, "What is its intrinsic nature?
-What form or characteristic does it have?
-How does it abandon this body and receive another body?"
+What appearance does it have?
+How does it abandon this body and receive another?"
 The "intrinsic nature" mentioned here refers to the ālaya-vijñāna, the eighth consciousness.
-It possesses its own intrinsic nature, while other dharmas lack intrinsic nature; they are all manifested by it.
+It possesses its own intrinsic nature, while other dharmas lack intrinsic nature—they are all manifestations of it.
 What is the intrinsic nature of the ālaya-vijñāna?
-What form or characteristic does it have?
-How, at the end of life, does the ālaya-vijñāna abandon the present physical body to receive another physical body?
-How does it transform and generate another body?
-Bodhisattva Xianhu asked the key questions about the transmigration of sentient beings.
-This "receiving" (受, shòu) means the ālaya-vijñāna goes to grasp and sustain another body, abandoning the body that is about to die, to manifest, grasp, and accept another physical form.
+What form does it have?
+At the end of life, how does the ālaya-vijñāna discard the present physical body to receive another?
+How does it transform to produce another body?
+Bodhisattva Xianhu asked the key questions about the rebirth of sentient beings.
+This "receive" means the ālaya-vijñāna goes to embrace another body, abandoning the dying body to manifest, embrace, and accept another physical form.

 2